Prospective Graduate Students

 Infrastructure and Structures

-In addition, there is ongoing research in other areas including sustainability and infrastructure, biomedical systems and devices, defense and homeland security, and advanced manufacturing and materials.
+Additional research areas include sustainability and infrastructure, biomedical systems and devices, defense and homeland security, and advanced manufacturing and materials.

 More than Academics